 She recorded “Till You Say You’ll Be Mine,” her first single, in England in 1966 with Decca Records.

 She won four Grammy Awards and reached five number-one hits in the US.
-Two of her albums, If you Love Me, Let Me Know (1974) and Have You Never Been Mellow (1975), reached number one on the Billboard 200 chart.
+Two of her albums, If You Love Me, Let Me Know (1974) and Have You Never Been Mellow (1975), reached #1 on the Billboard 200 chart.

 16. Leona Lewis

-Leona Lewis started as a contestant on The X Factor, where she won a one million pound recording contract in 2006.
+From Islington, London, Leona Lewis started as a contestant on The X Factor, where she won a one-million pound recording contract in 2006.

-Her single “Bleeding Love” was number one in the UK for seven weeks and became the best-selling single in 2007.
+Her single “Bleeding Love” was #1 in the UK for seven weeks and became the best-selling single in 2007.
 In the US, the song was the best-selling single of 2008.

 17. Ed Sheeran

-Ed Sheeran is one of the most popular British singer-songwriters in pop music today.
-He has sold over 150 million records worldwide.
+One of the most popular British singer-songwriters in pop music today is probably Ed Sheeran.
+He has sold over 150 million records worldwide, and still counting.

 Sheeran won the Best British Male Solo Artist and British Breakthrough Act at the Brit Awards in 2012.